jpsm83/health/documentation/n8n/article_translation.md

 ## ABSOLUTELY FORBIDDEN

+- **Do NOT use invalid URL patterns - MUST use exact patterns: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **Do NOT create custom URL patterns - use only the exact patterns listed above**
+- **Do NOT use category names as URL patterns - use the language-specific patterns**
+- **Do NOT translate URL patterns - use the exact mappings provided**
 - Do NOT change the core meaning or context of any content
 - Do NOT add any emojis, symbols, or special characters in any content
 - Do NOT make up false information